CQCL/tket2/docs/quantum.md

 allocation, and the compiler can add/remove/move these operations to use more or fewer qubits.
 In some use cases, that may not be desirable, and we may instead want to guarantee only a certain number of qubits are used by the program.
-For this purpose TKET places additional constraints on the HUGR that are in line with TKET1 backwards
+For this purpose TKET2 places additional constraints on the HUGR that are in line with TKET1 backwards
 compatibility: